New York Game Awards: 10th (2021)

 The 10th Annual New York Game Awards were held on January 26, 2021.
 Due to the COVID-19 pandemic, the event was held virtually, co-hosted by Reggie Fils-Aimé.
 The nominees were announced on January 5, 2021.
 Immediately before the show, Fils-Aimé partook in a roundtable discussion with Jack Tretton and Robbie Bach, formerly of Sony and Microsoft, respectively.
 Hades won the Big Apple Award for Game of the Year.
 The Andrew Yoon Legend Award was given to Hideo Kojima, Jerry Lawson, and Brenda and John Romero.

 11th (2022)

 The 11th Annual New York Game Awards were held on February 1, 2022.
 The event was originally set to be held at the SVA Theatre, but was held virtually for the second time due to the COVID-19 pandemic.
 The nominees were announced on January 11, 2022.

 12th (2023)

 The 12th Annual New York Game Awards took place on January 17, 2023, returning to the SVA Theatre for the first in-person show since 2020.
 Fils-Aimé and Goldberg returned to host, alongside Makeda Byfield.
 Planning for the show had begun by August 2022, and the nominees were announced on January 4, 2023.
 Phil Spencer received the Andrew Yoon Legend Award.

+13th (2024)

+The 13th New York Game Awards took place at the SVA Theatre on January 23, 2024.
+The nominees were announced by Manon Gage and Makeda Byfield on January 9; Baldur's Gate 3 led with six nominations, followed by Alan Wake 2 and Cyberpunk 2077: Phantom Liberty with five.
+At the ceremony, Baldur's Gate 3 won two awards, including the Big Apple Award for Game of the Year.
+Neil Druckmann of Naughty Dog received the Andrew Yoon Legend Award.

+14th (2025)

+The 14th New York Game Awards took place at the SVA Theatre on January 21, 2025, presented by Fils-Aimé, Goldberg, and Sherri L. Smith; it was streamed on the Paley Center for Media's YouTube channel, among others.
+The nominees were announced on January 7; 1000xResist, Astro Bot, and Indiana Jones and the Great Circle led with four nominations each.
+At the ceremony, Astro Bot won three awards, including the Big Apple Award for Game of the Year.
+Sam Lake of Remedy Entertainment received the Andrew Yoon Legend Award, and Mega Ran performed at the show.

+15th (2026)

+The 15th New York Game Awards are set to take place at the SVA Theatre on January 18, 2026, presented by Fils-Aimé and Goldberg.
+It will be the second day of a new two-day festival by the NYVGCC, the first day consisting of industry panels.
+The media franchise Pokémon is set to receive the Andrew Yoon Legend Award as part of its 30th anniversary.